Course Code: BSB41415

 What you’ll get for this amazing low price: Premium Trainer Support (phone and online messaging), Regular Video Webinars, Engaging Quality Course Materials + more!

 The Certificate IV in Work Health and Safety (BSB41415) is Australia’s Nationally Accredited course for occupational health and safety.
-This supersedes the older Certificate IV in Work Health and Safety (BSB41412) course and is superseded by the BSB41419 Certificate IV in Work Health and Safety.
+This qualification is not the latest release and is superseded by the BSB41419 Certificate IV in Work Health and Safety.
+Make sure to commence the latest qualification.

 The Certificate IV in Work Health and Safety BSB41415 is one of Inspire Education’s ‘flagship’ qualifications and our WHS courses are regarded as some of the best in the country.
 Australia’s Certificate IV in Work Health and Safety is the current industry standard in becoming a qualified Safety Professional.